As with any investment, your capital is at risk.

 The small cap market remains incredibly deep and broad.
 For us it remains the place to hunt for early-stage, disruptive outliers.

-Investors with decades of experience and a proven record of success, backed by Baillie Gifford’s stable and supportive partnership structure, are best placed to find the diamonds amid the dross.
+We believe investors with decades of experience and a proven record of success, backed by Baillie Gifford’s stable and supportive partnership structure, are best placed to find the diamonds amid the dross.

 As technology continues to transform society, current indifference towards small caps only increases the upside of these potential disruptors.
 There’s never been a better time to invest in these companies and our style of investing is up to the challenge – and the opportunity.